 Don't rule out people you already know.
 Once you've defined your goals, you may realize you already know ideal candidates for mentoring.
 These are actually your strongest candidates because they know you.
 Even if they only know you marginally, that's not the same as a total stranger approaching them.

-Some folks would admire your boldness, but if this person is at a high level they likely get asked this question all the time…will you mentor me?
-They can’t feasibly say yes to all these requests.
+Some folks would admire your boldness, but people at a high level get frequent demands on their time.
+They can't feasibly say yes to all requests.
 A strong recommendation from someone gives you a better shot.